AATechCulture/SkyBison/README.md

 ## Components
 # Login Page
 The login page serves as the entry point to the flight booking portal.
-The user will be able to enter their AA number and name for authorization beofre being able to enter the rest of the application.
+The user will be able to enter their AA number and name for authorization before being able to enter the rest of the application.

 Features: